 Rhode Island's STIP process is also unique in that the SPC Rules require that a municipal public hearing be held on STIP proposals submitted by cities and towns.
-This affords residents an opportunity to

-35 http://www.planning.ri.gov/documents/tip/2018/STIP Full%2012-18-18.pdf participate at the local level in determining priorities for the STIP.
+This affords residents an opportunity to participate at the local level in determining priorities for the STIP.
 It also allows municipal officials to hear directly from their own constituents.
 In addition, to increase and ensure public participation at the municipal level as part of the STIP application and submission procedures, cities and towns are required to do the following as part of their STIP application submission requirements: